-An employee who is on an approved personal leave must use all leave accruals (vacation, and compensatory time off) prior to being placed in an unpaid leave status.
+An employee who is on an approved personal leave must use all leave accruals (PTO, and compensatory time off, and if applicable, CAT leave) prior to being placed in an unpaid leave status.
 Bonner County will continue the employee's health benefits while they are exhausting paid leave status at the same level and under the same conditions as if the employee continued to work.